flameshot-org/flameshot/README.md

 To build the application in your system, you'll need to install the dependencies needed for it and package names might be different for each distribution, see [Dependencies](#dependencies) below for more information.
 You can also install most of the Qt dependencies via [their installer](https://www.qt.io/download-qt-installer).
 If you were developing Qt apps before, you probably already have them.

 This project uses [CMake](https://cmake.org/) build system, so you need to install it in order to build the project (on most Linux distributions it is available in the standard repositories as a package called `cmake`).
+If your distribution provides too old version of CMake (e.g. Ubuntu 18.04) you can [download it on the official website](https://cmake.org/download/).

 Also you can open and build/debug the project in a C++ IDE.
 For example, in Qt Creator you should be able to simply open `CMakeLists.txt` via `Open File or Project` in the menu after installing CMake into your system.
 [More information about CMake projects in Qt Creator](https://doc.qt.io/qtcreator/creator-project-cmake.html).